-It may sound like the title of a cheesy horror movie, but most parasitic wasps are your friend in the garden.
+It may sound like the title of a cheesy horror movie, but most parasitic wasps are your friends in the garden.
 That being said, there are some really strange truths about parasitic wasps that I can't wait to share with you!.

 Parasitic wasps are not the hornets or wasps that plague summer picnics.
 Parasitic wasps tend to be tiny and they prey on garden pests, especially plant-sucking varieties, such as the eugenia psyllid.
 Also known as parasitoid wasps, this distinct group has evolved to lay their eggs on or in the body of their victim.
 When the eggs hatch, the larvae use the host’s body for food.
 Okay, it does sound like a cheesy horror movie!
 And it’s happening around you all the time.
 Unfortunately, some of these warrior wasps also attack other beneficial insects.
 Those wasps are called hyperparasitoids.